Easy Avocado Sauce

 - 1/2 tsp. ground cumin

-- Cut avocados in half, remove seeds, and use a spoon to scoop out the flesh into the bowl of the food processor (with the metal blade in place.)
+- Cut avocados in half, remove seeds, dice use a spoon to scoop out the flesh into the bowl of the food processor (with the metal blade in place.)

 - Add the thinly sliced scallions and lemon juice and process until the scallions are finely chopped and the ingredients are well combined.

-- Add the buttermilk, celery salt, Green Tobasco sauce, and ground cumin and process until the mixture is smooth.
+- Add the buttermilk, celery salt, Green Tabasco Sauce (affiliate link), and ground cumin (affiliate link) and process until the mixture is smooth.

 - Taste to see if you want to add more Green Tabasco or celery salt.

 - Serve right away or chill for a few hours before using.

 - Leftover Avocado Sauce or Dip will last several days in the refrigerator.